Start Here for a community experience

 How long it takes to complete the degree depends on how many credits a student takes per semester.
 The general rule is that if students want to finish in two years, they need to take at least 15 credits per semester.
 It is okay to take longer than two years to finish and it is recommended that students only take as many credits as they can juggle with other factors in their lives.

 An AAS degree is a two-year undergraduate degree similar to the AA and the AS degree.
 CEI offers the AAS degree as part of its comprehensive curriculum.
-The AAS degree is designed for students intending to enter the workforce immediately upon graduation, as opposed to continuing on to a four-year institution.
+The AAS degree is designed for students intending to enter the workforce immediately upon graduation, as opposed to continuing on to a four-year institution or college.
 The AAS degree program at CEI requires students to choose an area of emphasis early in the program so they are readily prepared for entry-level career positions within a specific field after graduation.
 Students take the bulk of their classes in this detailed program along with 15 prescribed credit hours from GEM general education classes.

-Dean of General Education
+CEI General Education